By Sally Robertson, BSc

 One of the main symptoms of gout is acute pain in the affected joint.
 This often occurs in the joint of the big toe, although any joint in the body may be affected.
 Other symptoms include redness, warmth and swelling in the joint area.

 The symptoms usually develop rapidly and pain becomes the most intense within just 6 to 24 hours of onset.
-This is referred to as a “gout attack”.
+This is referred to as a “gout attack.”
 The symptoms can last for between three and ten days, after which point the joint starts to feel normal again and pain subsides.
 It is possible for a person to experience just one gout attack, which resolves without requiring treatment, but most people who develop the condition are likely to experience further attacks at a later stage.

-These crystals may irritate the soft lining of the joint called the synovium, causing inflammation and joint pain.
+The urate crystals that form may irritate the soft lining of the joint called the synovium, causing inflammation and joint pain.
 In cases of long-term or chronic gout, some of the crystals may also clump together to form lumps in the soft flesh of the feet, elbows, hands or earlobes.
 These deposits are referred to as “tophi”.
 These tophi can eventually cause irreversible damage to the joint cartilage and adjacent bone, leading to pain and stiffness whenever the joint is used.
 If the blood urate level is high enough, similar deposits may start to build up in the kidneys, eventually leading to painful kidney stones.